We fill you in on where to eat BBQ pork ribs, beef short ribs, and even lamb ribs in Singapore. Time to get those hands dirty!

 Some places, like fine dining restaurants, require an elegant sense of decorum while eating – use this fork for that starter, that spoon for this dessert, and all that jazz.
-But sometimes, all we wanna do is get our hands dirty, and chow down on meaty delicacies without trying to impress anyone or anything but our appetites.
+But sometimes, all we wanna do is get our hands dirty and chow down on meaty delicacies without trying to impress anyone or anything but our appetites.
 And when it comes to American restaurants, we’ve got plenty to keep our mitts occupied – burgers, fried chicken, and possibly the messiest of the lot, meat ribs.
-From BBQ baby back pork ribs to smoky beef ribs, and even exotic lamb ribs, here are some places in Singapore if you feel like calling dibs on ribs.
+From BBQ baby back pork ribs to smoky beef ribs, and even lamb ribs, here’s where to go if you feel like calling dibs on ribs.
 And yes, licking and sucking meat from the bone is totally acceptable.

 How serious are the MeatSmith fellas about smoking meats?
-Serious enough to yank down two large smokers all the way from The States, and setting them up in a cosy diner in the heart of Telok Ayer Street.
+Serious enough to yank down two large smokers all the way from the US.
 The result?
-Tender, flavourful meats that will neither give your jaw a tough time while chewing, nor a desire to drown them in sauce – it’s that good on its own!
-The ½ pork spare ribs go for $25, which is seasoned with a spice-laden Memphis rub; or if your appetite’s ambitious enough, go after the Dino beef rib ($59 per rib) – a chunky cut of black pepper and mustard-crusted American black angus.
+Tender, flavourful meats that will neither give your jaw a tough time while chewing nor a desire to drown them in sauce – they’re that good on their own!

-While many might associate the Les Amis Group as the trailblazers of French (Bistro Du Vin) and Japanese (Aoki) fine dining in Singapore, they also cook up authentic Spanish cuisine at La Tapería.
-And amongst its tantalising array of tapas, you can find the costillitas de cordero a la parrilla – or in other words, charcoal-grilled lamb rib confit glazed with honey mustard.
-If you yearn for a stronger, gamier flavour in your meat ribs – with just as much slippery tenderness – these ribs will rock your taste buds.
+While many might associate the Les Amis Group as the trailblazers of French (Bistro Du Vin) and Japanese (Aoki) fine dining in Singapore, it also cooks up authentic Spanish cuisine at La Taperia.
+And amongst its tantalising array of tapas, you can find the costillitas de cordero a la parrilla – or, in other words, charcoal-grilled lamb rib confit glazed with honey mustard.
+If you yearn for a stronger, gamier flavour in your meat ribs – with just as much slippery tenderness – this dish will rock your taste buds.

 The Coastal Settlement

-Though a lil’ out of the way as one of our far-out dining spots, The Coastal Settlement is one of our go-to hangouts for comfort food and ’50s nostalgia.
-We’re talking about more than just juicy peppery wagyu beef cubes and addictive portobello fries; at $36, their char-grilled baby rack ribs can feed two with its generous portion and thick, filling, tangy Asian marinade that’s slathered all over the soft, succulent meat.
+Though a lil’ out of the way, The Coastal Settlement is one of our go-to hangouts for comfort food and 50s nostalgia.
+We’re talking about more than just addictive pizzas and portobello fries.
+The chargrilled baby rack ribs can feed two with its generous portion and thick, filling, tangy Asian marinade that’s slathered all over the soft, succulent meat.

-Self-proclaimed as the “home of sticky bones”, it’s no surprise that Morganfield’s signature dish is fork-tender, rustic pork ribs – their classic, hickory wood-smoked version is coated in an addictive, cider-infused barbecue sauce, while you can wolf down more adventurous flavours such as garlic BBQ and smoked peppercorn.
+Self-proclaimed as the “home of sticky bones”, it’s no surprise that Morganfield’s signature dish is fork-tender, rustic pork ribs.
+The classic, hickory wood-smoked version is coated in an addictive, cider-infused barbecue sauce, or you can wolf down more adventurous flavours such as garlic BBQ and smoked peppercorn.

 For a reliable bounty of barbecued goodness, Jerry’s Barbecue and Grill won’t disappoint.
-Expect flame-licked ribs that are smoke-barbecued Memphis-style, using Hickory wood to impart intense, bitter, smoky flavours into the meat.
+Expect flame-licked ribs that are smoke-barbecued Memphis-style, using hickory wood to impart intense, bitter, smoky flavours into the meat.
 These ribs are cooked for four to five hours at low heat – a skill executed to perfection at this American eatery.
-And yes, they do takeaway in case you can’t finish!
+And yes, these folks do takeaway in case you can’t finish!

-A fave haunt amongst sports fans who frequent here for live screenings of games, this Hong Kong-originating franchise has kept its patrons chuffed and stuffed with a widespread selection of American classics, including its specialty baby back ribs.
+This one’s a fave haunt amongst sports fans who frequent it for live screenings of games.
+The Hong Kong-originating franchise has kept its patrons chuffed and stuffed with a wide selection of American classics, including its specialty baby back ribs.
 And if you need more meaty energy for that late night sports marathon, Dan Ryan’s even pairs its ribs with barbecued chicken, so you’ll never get hungry after all that cheering (or cursing).

 Boomarang Bistro & Bar

-This is one of our favourites that we keep coming back to (see what we did there?).
+This one is a favourite we keep coming back to (see what we did there?).
 Boomarang is a cafe, bar and bistro concept that proudly serves authentic Australian cuisine.
-Located by the scenic Singapore River in Robertson Quay, Boomarang offers a relaxing ambience for all-day dining and entertainment, and will have you stuffed with meaty favourites like the fiery devil’s ribs ($25++) – baby pork ribs marinated in a spicy sauce that will leave tingles on your tongue.
+Located by the scenic Singapore River in Robertson Quay, it offers a relaxing ambience for all-day dining and entertainment.
+The kitchen will have you stuffed with meaty favourites like the fiery devil’s ribs: Baby pork ribs marinated in a spicy sauce that will leave tingles on your tongue.

 Patbingsoo Korean Dining House

-We admit: these aren’t your typical baby back ribs, but pork ribs are a specialty here at this new Korean restaurant regardless.
-Having just opened its doors at Plaza Singapura, this laid-back resto has sinful street food like its rolling cheese pork ribs – cheese is melted ’til it’s stringy, and is wrapped around crispy pork ribs while served with a spicy gochujang sauce.
+We admit.
+These aren’t your typical baby back ribs, but pork ribs are a specialty at this Korean restaurant regardless.
+The laidback resto has sinful street food like rolling cheese pork ribs.
+For this dish, cheese is melted ’til it’s stringy, then wrapped around crispy pork ribs and served with spicy gochujang sauce.